ColorlibHQ/fancybox-for-wordpress/readme.txt

 == Changelog ==

 This changelog is for the WordPress plugin.
 For the Fancybox main changelog go to its [home page](http://fancybox.net/changelog/).

+= 3.0.2 =
+* Added support for disabling fancybox on individual hyperlinked images by adding class='nolightbox'.
+(Thanks to Artem Russakovskii)
+* Added a link to the github project page in the info tab in the settings page.
+* Fixed and cleaned the installation code, new installations of the plugin should work now without need to go to the settings page.
+* Fixed false positives in filenames.
+(Thanks to Artem Russakovskii)
+* Fixed incompatibility with wordpress installations where the wp-content directory had been renamed.
+* Fixed an issue that could cause the version of the plugin to be removed from settings when deactivating the plugin.
+* Improved HTTPS support by using better code to retrieve the plugin url and load files.
+* Removed legacy code to suport upgrading settings from 2.x versions of the plugin.
+This was done to avoid possible issues with clean installations of the plugin.
+* Updated some CSS rules in jQuery UI
+* Some minor reformatting and cleanup of code (PHP comments, empty lines, )

 = 3.0.1 =
 * Updated: Localization catalog updated.